Ethics Surrounding Interprofessional Care

 - Value individuals of other professions to maintain a climate of mutual respect and shared values.

-- Use the knowledge of one’s own role and those of other professions to appropriately assess and address the health care needs of patients and to promote and advance the health of populations.
+- Assess and address appropriately the health care needs of patients using the knowledge of one’s own role and those of other professions, and promote and advance the health of populations.

 - Communicate with patients, families, communities, and professionals in health and other fields in a responsive and responsible manner that supports a team approach to the promotion and maintenance of health and the prevention and treatment of disease.